 County leadership approved making the county guarantor on certain Kitsap County Consolidated Housing Authority (now Housing Kitsap) loans back in 2005 totaling approximately \$57 million.
-The County assumed \$40.52 million of this debt in 2009 as Housing Kitsap was near collapse and unable to meet these obligations.
-In order to pay off this debt the County issued Limited Tax Obligation General Obligation bonds and a Bond Anticipation Note.
-To pay off these bond issues, the County gained the right to direct and manage the sale of specific property of Housing Kitsap to pay off this debt.
-As of December 31, 2013 the total issued for these bond issues was \$44.34 million with pledged property sales totaling \$27.31.
-The County issued General Obligation refunding bonds to retire the remaining balance of these bonds in 2013.
+This resulted in the County assuming \$40.52 million of this debt in 2009.
+In order to pay off this debt the County issued Limited Tax Obligation General Obligation bonds and a Bond Anticipation Note most of which was paid of by selling property of Housing Kitsap.
+The County issued General Obligation refunding bonds to retire the remaining \$17.03 million balance of these bonds in 2013.

-The refunding bonds also refunded the remaining balance of the Kitsap County Consolidated Housing Authority Revenues bonds from 2003, which the County also guaranteed.
-In return Housing Kitsap pledged to pay back the County.
-A receivable from Housing Kitsap was recorded with a balance of \$16.10 million as of December 31, 2013.
+The refunding bonds also paid off the remaining balance of the Kitsap County Consolidated Housing Authority Revenues bonds from 2003, which was also part of the earlier \$57 million guarantee.
+In return, Housing Kitsap pledged to pay back the County.
+A receivable from Housing Kitsap was recorded with a balance of \$17.08 million as of December 31, 2014.